How To Start A Blog

 You can never get the right web host without knowing what you need.
-So before you go any further – put everything aside (including this guide you are reading) and think thoroughly on your own needs.
+So before you go any further put everything aside (including this guide you are reading) and think thoroughly about your own needs.

 What kind of website are you building?

 - Do you want something common (a WordPress blog, for example)?